 GEMSTONE DISCOVERY DAYS

-A series of Gemstone Discovery Days are being added from June to September, to complement the Magnificent Gemstone lectures in the same months.
+A series of Gemstone Discovery Days are being added to complement the Magnificent Gemstone lectures in the same months.
 (Scroll down for more information.)

 The Gemstone Discovery Days are a fascinating insight to the world of gemstones.
 At each of the days Susan will discuss through both a power point presentation and hands on session, the gemmology behind each of the stones, how fashion dictates price and what you should look for when purchasing coloured stones.